-In the days that followed he would walk across the Falls many times.
+In the days to come he would walk across the Falls many times.
 Once he walked across on stilts, another time he took a chair and a stove with him and sat down midway across, cooked an omelet and ate it.
 Once he carried his manager across riding piggyback.
 And once he pushed a wheelbarrow across loaded with 350 pounds of cement.
-On one occasion he asked the cheering spectators if they thought he could push a man across sitting in a wheelbarrow.
+On that occasion he asked the cheering spectators if they thought he could carry a man across sitting in the wheelbarrow.
 A mighty roar of approval rose from the crowd.
 Spying a man cheering loudly, he asked, “Sir, do you think I could safely carry you across in this wheelbarrow?”
 “Yes, of course.”
 “Get in,” the Great Blondin replied with a smile.
 The man refused.

 That makes it clear, doesn’t it?
 It’s one thing to believe a man can walk across by himself.
 It’s another thing to believe he could safely carry you across.
 But it’s something else entirely to get into the wheelbarrow yourself.
 That’s the difference between knowledge, conviction, and commitment.

-—It may be expressed through a prayer of personal trust in Christ.
+—It may be expressed through a prayer or walking an aisle.

 —It may be expressed through baptism.